scherler/Modern-JavaScript-Explained-For-Dinosaurs/part2.md

 #### Creating routes

 As soon as you have different pages that you want to expose with your app you need to define routes to tell react when to render the different views.
-We will use [React Router](https://github.com/ReactTraining/react-router)
+We will use [React Router](https://github.com/ReactTraining/react-router) in the v4 which is not really compatible with earlier versions of that library.